Provost's Student/Faculty Collaborative Research Grant Program

 Research Projects and Work Products

 At Webster, research is defined broadly and includes artistic, scholarly, and other research activities fitting our variety of disciplines and majors.
 Students should be registered for credit-bearing courses with research requirements (including independent studies, capstones, and other special project courses).
-With their faculty sponsor's approval, students may also apply for grants in cases where project-related activities continue after the completion or the course or for summer research projects.
+With their faculty sponsor's approval, students may also apply for grants in cases where project-related activities continue after the completion or the course or for summer research projects (expenses not to extend past graduation).
 Examples of projects/work products may include, but are not limited to: a paper, a poster presented at a professional conference, an article or other publication, laboratory research, field work, a performance, a display, an exhibition of original works or collections, or other project appropriate to the discipline.
 Upon completion of projects, recipients will be asked to provide a final report or presentation, as determined by the supporting faculty member.
 For the Office of the Provost, recipients will provide a one-page summary or progress report on their project which is due when the project is complete or, in any case, no later than four weeks after the semester for which the grant was awarded.

 For research which involves human subjects, proof of Institutional Review Board (IRB) approval must be submitted to the Office of Academic Affairs before funds will be disbursed.
 (IRB approval is not required to submit an application, but grants to fund research with human subjects will be released only when IRB approval is documented).
 See the IRB website for more information.